 Adjunct Faculty - Public Administration

 Franklin University invites applicants to apply for part-time Adjunct Faculty position(s) teaching one (or more) courses for our Master of Public Administration (MPA) program.
-Classes are offered in an online format and are 6 weeks in length.
-In addition, there might be opportunities for interested candidates to teach in the Undergraduate program at Franklin or at our branch campus, Urbana University.
+Classes are offered in an online format and are 6 weeks in length except for the 12-week capstone course.
+In addition, there might be opportunities for interested candidates to teach in the Undergraduate political science program at our branch campus, Urbana University.

 Position Requirements: Doctorate in Business Administration, Nonprofit Administration, Public Administration, Quality Management, or a doctorate degree in a related field with at least 18 graduate credit hours in one of these areas.
 Professional experience in the government or nonprofit sectors engaging in process improvement, operations, or project management activities is preferred.
 Prior teaching experience is preferred.